Pyralinae

 The Pyralinae are the typical subfamily of snout moths (family Pyralidae) and occur essentially worldwide, in some cases aided by involuntary introduction by humans.
 They are rather rare in the Americas however, and their diversity in the Australian region is also limited.
 Altogether, this subfamily includes about 900 described species, but new ones continue to be discovered.
-Like many of their relatives in the superfamily Pyraloidea, the caterpillar larvae of many Pyralinae – and in some cases even the adults – have evolved the ability to use unusual foods for nutrition; a few of these can become harmful to humans as pests of stored goods.
+Like many of their relatives in the superfamily Pyraloidea, the caterpillar larvae of Pyralinae – and in some cases even the adults – have evolved the ability to use unusual foods for nutrition; a few of these can become harmful to humans as pests of stored goods.

 Description and ecology

-This subfamily unites generally mid-sized to smallish moths with a more or less cryptic coloration including most often various hues of brownish colors.
+This subfamily unites mid-sized to smallish moths with a more or less cryptic coloration including most often various hues of brownish colors.
 Adult females of Pyralinae (except Cardamyla and Embryoglossa) are characterized by the short genital ductus bursae, their corpus bursae barely extending forward beyond abdominal segment 7.
-Otherwise they are rather nondescript mid-sized moths (large by Pyralidae standards) which at least sometimes can be distinguished from their relatives by possessing forewing vein 7 and having hindwing veins 7 and 8 unjoined as adults.
+Otherwise they are undistinguished mid-sized moths (large by Pyralidae standards) which at least sometimes can be differentiated from their relatives by possessing forewing vein 7 and having hindwing veins 7 and 8 unjoined as adults.

 The meal moth (Pyralis farinalis) and the grease moth (Aglossa pinguinalis) are pests of stored food products, in the case of the grease moth including fats (which are also eaten by the adult moths), and have been inadvertently spread almost worldwide by transport of such goods.
 Most other species' caterpillars are leaf feeders; the extremely polyphagous larvae of Pyralis manihotalis have been reared from bat guano.

 Systematics

 The systematics and taxonomy of this subfamily is somewhat provisional.
-No quantitative phylogenetic analysis had been done as of 2007, though in the mid-late 1990s Michael Shaffer of the London Natural History Museum and Maria Alma Solis of the NMNH prepared the groundwork for further studies by their comprehensive qualitative reviews of Pyralinae morphology.
+No quantitative phylogenetic analysis had been done as of 2007, but in the mid-late 1990s, Michael Shaffer of the London Natural History Museum and Maria Alma Solis of the National Museum of Natural History prepared the groundwork for further studies by their comprehensive qualitative reviews of Pyralinae morphology.
 Some cladistic studies of the Pyraloidea do exist however, and these place the Pyralinae among the advanced snout moths, a lineage which otherwise includes the even more autapomorphic subfamilies Epipaschiinae and Phycitinae.

-Even though the Pyralinae contain a high number of genera and species, there are a mere three tribes generally accepted nowadays; others that were proposed earlier (in some cases even as independent subfamilies within Pyralidae) are presently treated as junior synonyms of the Pyralini.
-A large number of genera are considered not to be reliably assignable to one of the three tribes; it is not at all certain that the presently-used subdivisions of the Pyralinae are the last word on the issue.
+Even though the Pyralinae contain a high number of genera and species, there are a mere three tribes generally accepted nowadays.
+Others that were proposed earlier (in some cases even as independent subfamilies within Pyralidae) are presently treated as junior synonyms of the Pyralini.
+A large number of genera are considered not to be reliably assignable to one of the three tribes.
+It is not certain that the presently-used subdivisions of the Pyralinae are the last word on the issue.

 The tribes – with some significant genera and species also noted – and the genera of unclear affiliation in this subfamily are: